Jozkee/corefx/src/System.Text.Json/docs/ReferenceHandling_spec.md

 # Motivation

-Currently there is no mechanism to prevent infinite looping in circular objects nor to preserve references when using System.Text.Json.
+Currently there is no mechanism to prevent infinite looping in circular objects (while serializing) nor to preserve references that round-trip when using System.Text.Json.

-Community is heavily requesting this feature since is consider by many as a very common scenario, specially when serializing POCOs that came from an ORM Framework, such as Entity Framework; even though JSON specifiacation does not support reference loops by default.
-Therefore this will be shipped as an opt-in feature.
+This is a heavily requested feature since it is consider by many as a very common scenario, specially when serializing POCOs that came from an ORM Framework, such as Entity Framework; even though the JSON specification does not support reference loops by default.
+Therefore, this will be implemented as an opt-in feature (for both serialization and deserialization).

 The current solution to deal with reference loops is to rely in MaxDepth and throw a JsonException after it is exceeded.
 Now, this is a decent and cheap solution but we will also offer other not-so-cheap options to deal with this problem while keeping the current one in order to not affect the out-of-the-box performance.